Saudi Energy

-Saudi Electricity Company (الشركة السعودية للكهرباء; SEC) is the Saudi electric energy company.
-It enjoys a near monopoly on the generation, transmission and distribution of electric power in Saudi Arabia through 45 power generation plants in the country.
-In 2019, SEC was ranked by Forbes as the 5th largest company in the Kingdom, and the 578th worldwide, with total annual sales of $17.1 billion.
+Saudi Energy (SE) (Arabic: السعودية للطاقة), formerly the Saudi Electricity Company (SEC), is an electric utility company and the Kingdom's primary power utility, operating across the generation, transmission and distribution of electric power in Saudi Arabia.
+In 2019, SE was ranked by Forbes as the 5th largest company in the Kingdom, and the 578th worldwide, with total annual sales of $17.1 billion.
+It was ranked 16th on Forbes Middle East's Top 100 Listed Companies 2025 list.

 History

 The company was formed in 2000 by Order of the Council of Ministers through a merger of existing regional electricity companies in the Central, Eastern, Western and Southern regions into a single joint stock company.

 In 2009, the Electricity and Co-generation Regulatory Authority (ECRA) announced its intention to split the company into four generation companies and separate transmission and distribution companies to encourage competition in the domestic utilities sector.
 A transmission company – National Grid SA – was established in 2012 to operate the National Grid SA.

 In 2014, ECRA was said to have hired advisors on the break-up of the company.
 ECRA also confirmed the new generation companies will be open to foreign investment.

-The company is 81.24 percent owned by the government, both directly (74.31%) and through Saudi Aramco (6.93%).
+The company is 81.24% owned by the government, both directly (74.31%) and through Saudi Aramco (6.93%).